 Clergy Support Memorial Fellowship is part of the emerging fellowship movement.
 The Fellowship is rooted in equality, inclusivity, justice and hope.
 Everyone, regardless of gender, race, class, religion, sexuality, age, or ability, is worthy and deserving of the chance to pursue their dreams with us.

 Our beliefs are simple and reflect the Bible teaching that ‘where two or three gather together, I am there among them’.
-In other words the Fellowship is wherever Gods people are gathered, Knowing they’re wanted and loved by their lord.
+A great hymn amplifies this teaching when we read: ‘The Church is wherever God’s people are gathered, Knowing they’re wanted and loved by their lord’.